xmartlabs/Eureka/README.md

 }
 ```

-By extending [FormViewController] you can then simply add sections and rows to the `form` variable.

 In the example we create two sections with standard rows, the result is this:

 <img src="Example/Media/EurekaHowTo.gif" width="300" alt="Screenshot of Custom Cells"/>